open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ## Three kinds of instrument

-Because of API-SDK separation, the `Meter` implementation ultimately determines how metrics events are handled.
+Because the API is separated from the SDK, the implementation ultimately determines how metric events are handled.
 Therefore, the choice of instrument should be guided by semantics and the intended interpretation.
-Here we detail the three instruments.
+Here we detail the three instruments and their semantics.

 ### Counter